Help & FAQ

 If you are interested in ordering 100+ plants, check out our section on "Quantity Discounts & Wholesale"

-How do I set up a pre-order for Fall 2022 and/or Spring 2023?
+How do I set up a pre-order for Fall 2024 and/or Spring 2025?

 We specialize in bareroot trees!
 This means our main sale season is spring, specifically late March to late May (we typically shut down cold storage on/around May 24th).
-By the end of May, plants should be in the ground to ensure a full, healthful growing season.
+By the end of May, plants should be in the ground to ensure a full, healthy growing season.
 However, the earlier you plant the better (a little snow is no problem for dormant plants): the more spring rain your trees receive, the less watering you will have to do later in summer!

 We do have a small sale season in fall for apples and pears only, since some other species are a little more tender and do better with a season of growth to establish roots before they overwinter.